jessitron/elm-template/README.md

 * project_name: populates the title in index.html

+### AddButton
+Have a function that returns a button element, complete with onClick event that comes back to your update function.

+Parameters:

+* button_text: text to display on the button, like "Push Me"
+* button_message: message to send on click, like `ButtonPushed`

 ### AddTextInput
 This makes five changes: a field in the model (and its type), a message (and its clause in update), and a function that you can call in your view.